jonathanristo/CTEMMM/README.md

 This model is provided under a custom license.
 You may use, share, and apply this model for **internal organizational purposes**, **client engagements**, or **educational use**, **as long as it is not included in commercial software or SaaS offerings without permission**.

+ZenzizenSec Inc. encourages individuals and organizations to use the CTEMMM™ to strengthen their cybersecurity programs.
+You are welcome to use the model for internal assessments, planning, or client engagements, as long as it is not resold, embedded into commercial tools, or rebranded.

+The intent of the license is to support open use for improvement—not commercial exploitation.
+If you’re unsure whether your intended use qualifies, just ask us: license@zenzizensec.com

 See the `LICENSE.md` file for full terms.

 ---